-- Find the job with the dispute from the list.
-Click its title.
+- Find the job with the dispute and select See dispute

 If you accept the dispute

-- All of your disputed hours are refunded.
+- We refund all of your disputed hours to your client.

-If you’re in an agency and the client files a dispute against you, both you and your agency manager will be notified and able to respond to the dispute.
-Regardless of who responds initially, the agency manager will be required to participate in the consultation with an Upwork dispute specialist.
+If you’re in an agency and your client files a dispute against you, we will notify both you and your agency manager.
+You can both respond to the dispute.
+Regardless of who responds first, we will require the agency manager to participate in the consultation with an Upwork dispute specialist.
 Excessive disputes against an agency's freelancers may result in suspension of the agency as a whole.

-Important—This dispute process pertains only to hourly contracts, so the primary consideration in resolving disputes is evaluating the Work Diary against the criteria of the Upwork Hourly Protection.
+The hourly dispute process only pertains to hourly contracts, and reviewing a freelancer’s Work Diary is the primary criteria for understanding whether time worked qualifies for Upwork Hourly Protection.
 However, Upwork retains the right to withhold payment on any contract if a user is in violation of the Upwork Terms of Service.